Painting a Kitchen Table with Chalk Paint

 To make our own chalk paint, we followed our homemade chalk paint recipe here.
 We mixed black Behr latex paint with calcium carbonate powder.
 Make sure you mix the paint thoroughly to get a smooth and consistent texture.

 I sprayed my black homemade chalk paint on the kitchen table using a Wagner FLEXiO 595 sprayer.
 It’s a budget-friendly and efficient option especially if you do many painting projects.
 We have a Wagner FLEXiO 595 review here if you’re curious about it.
+And for other paint sprayer options to use chalk paint with, here’s the best paint sprayer for chalk paint.

 If you want full coverage like we did, you’ll need to apply 2-3 coats of chalk paint, with drying time in between coats.
 You can learn more tips on how to spray paint a dresser with chalk paint here, especially if it’s your first time.
-Once you’re done painting, let the paint dry completely before sealing it.
+And look out for these common chalk painting mistakes to avoid!

 Topcoating Chalk Painted Kitchen Table